GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Experiments

-To further validate the effectiveness of the key design components in our proposed method, we conducted two ablation experiments, systematically analyzing the method from multiple perspectives:
+To further validate the effectiveness of the key design components in our proposed method, we conducted the following ablation experiments:

-(1) \textbf{Effectiveness of CoT}: To evaluate the impact of the CoT paradigm on model performance, we conducted the following comparative experiments.
-For quick conclusions, we trained the model on the \textbf{GTR-CoT-USPTO-351K} subset, employing our \textit{graph traversal as a visual CoT} strategy, and compared it with a strategy that directly predicts SMILES without using CoT.
-As shown in Table~\ref{tab:cot}, the model achieved a performance gain of 2.31\% on \texttt{Gen\_SMILES} when using the CoT strategy.
-This demonstrates that the CoT approach, which decomposes the complex molecular structure recognition task, effectively enhances model performance and stability.
+(1) \textbf{Effectiveness of CoT}: We evaluated the impact of the CoT paradigm using the \textbf{GTR-USPTO-351K} subset.
+Models were trained with either our \textit{graph traversal as visual CoT} strategy or a baseline that directly predicts SMILES without CoT.
+As shown in Table~\ref{tab:cot}, the CoT strategy yields a 2.31\% improvement on \texttt{Gen\_SMILES}, indicating that decomposing the recognition task via CoT enhances both performance and stability.